kwahome/antaeus/README.md

 > - be horizontally scalable (distributable - ability to run on different machines
 > - guarantee at most once delivery - we only want to charge an invoice once
-> - guarantee durability and recoverability - we want the schedules to persist even after the application or its host are restarted
+> - guarantee durability and recoverability - we want the schedules to persist even after the application or its host
+> are restarted
 > - be dynamically configurable with granularity and little code changes - we want control (preferably user input driven) to change when and how billing is scheduled e.g. we may want to bill every day or every week e.t.c.
 Level of granularity is also rather important e.g. a customer may prefer to pay on a daily basis while another prefers monthly
 > - perform pre-execution checks - for extra precaution, we want to determine whether to proceed with the call to the payment provider based on predetermined rules e.g. `Invoice.Status` not being `PAID`.
 Configurability here is also a consideration.
-> - support rescheduling - since failure is a reality in the world of systems, we want the ability to safely retry without any unwanted side effects
+> - support rescheduling - since failure is a reality in the world of systems, we want the ability to safely retry
+>without any unwanted side effects
 > - be extensible - we want the solution to be easily extended to fit future requirements
-> - be efficient and performant - as we work hard to grow the business, so does the number of customers and invoices to be billed; scale.
-The solution should withstand increase in scale with a low resource footprint so as not to starve the application
+> - be efficient and performant - as we work hard to grow the business, so does the number of customers and invoices to
+> be billed; scale.
+The solution should withstand increase in scale with a low resource footprint so as not to starve
+> the application
 > - be observable - we want the ability to peek into it and understand it's working for easy troubleshooting

-From this process, `Solution 2: Time-based delay queue scheduling` is determined to be most appropriate.
+From this analytical process, `Solution 2: Time-based delay queue scheduling` is determined to be most appropriate.

 ### 2. Design
 The favoured solution proposes use of a delay and schedule feature of ActiveMQ to schedule invoice billing for execution